kdgregory/log4j-aws-appenders/docs/implementation.md

 These may be helpful if you dig into the code ... or when I go back to the code after six months away.

+## Facades

+This is the big change for the 3.0 release: to support old and new AWS SDKs (which changed class, package, and method names, but <em>not</em> the underlying API), the log-writers now interact with a facade class rather than the SDK.

+There are currently four facade classes: `CloudWatchFacade`, `KinesisFacade`, `SNSFacade`, and `InfoFacade`.
+The first three are thin wrappers around the corresponding service API;
+all logic for retries and exceptional conditions is in the corresponding log-writer.
+The fourth is intended to provide information about the deployment environment in a "best effort" manner; the appenders do not depend on its operation.

+All facades are instantiated via `FacadeFactory.createFacade()`, a static method that uses reflection to determine which implementation library is linked into the application (and which throws if none is).
+Since this is a static method, it can be called from any point in the codebase (and this is leveraged by [substitutions](substitutions.md) to access the `InfoFacade`).

+The "service" facades all take an object that contains appender configuration.
+They use this object to (1) figure out how to [create the service client](client.md), and (2) to provide information such as log group/stream name to the SDK.

+As noted above, the various log-writers are responsible for all logic (such as retries) when interacting with the service; the facade is a thin wrapper that translates SDK-specific classes into something else.
+In most cases, this something else is a service-specific facade exception (eg, `CloudWatchFacadeException`); the log-writer interprets the exception's "reason code" to decide whether the failure is something important.
+In the case of describe operations, the "something else" is `null` to signify that the thing being described doesn't exist.

+I went back and forth several times on how heavyweight the facades should be.
+In the end, I decided based on limiting the amount of code that would have to be duplicated to support the v2 SDK.
+I think this also improved the layerability and testability of the framework.

+## Locking

+The logging framework may or may not synchronize calls to the appender.
+Log4J1, for example, uses one large synchronized block to call all appenders, while Log4J2 assumes they'll synchronize themselves.

+The appenders don't do any explicitly synchronization of the `append()` call.
+Instead, they perform as much work as they can in a thread-safe manner, and then put the message on a concurrent queue for consumption by the log writer.

+The one thing that is explicitly synchronized within this library is writer creation and shutdown, using the `initializationLock` variable.
+I think this may be a "belt and suspenders" protection for Logback and Log4J2, because the library is responsible for initializing the appender (and, one presumes, is smart enough to only do that once).
+And even Log4J1, with lazily initialization, shouldn't need this protection because of the framework's synchronization.
+However, leaving it in place is a low-pain way to ensure that we don't have hard-to-diagnose issues.

 ## Log4J1 Initialization